css-raku/HTML-Canvas-raku/README.md

 A canvas may be constructed via the API, then rendered to Javascript via the `.js` or `.to-html` methods, or save as a PNG via the `HTML::Canvas::To::Cairo.render` method.

-Backends are available for rendering to PNG or PDF; See below:

 # Example

 ```